Identify and resolve node issues with diagnostic checks and AI-assisted root cause analysis.

 Diagnostic items: diagnose nodes, node components, cluster components, the Elastic Compute Service (ECS) controller manager, and GPU-accelerated nodes.

-Root causes: locate the root cause of detected issues and provide fix suggestions by collecting cluster and node information, identifying anomalies, and performing in-depth analysis.
+Root causes: locate root causes and suggest fixes by collecting cluster and node data, identifying anomalies, and performing in-depth analysis.

 How it works